greenshot/greenshot/_posts/2018-12-04-dotnet-core.markdown

 Although Greenshot is open source it currently needs the .NET Framework to run, but this isn't open source!
 The [.NET Foundation](https://dotnetfoundation.org), which is an independent organization which supports many open source .NET [projects](https://dotnetfoundation.org/projects), is also taking good care of dotnet core.
 As soon as Greenshot is released for dotnet core, the complete stack is running with open source technologies!

-__Edit__: On the 4th of December, "coincidentally" only hours after my blog post was made available, Microsoft announced on the Microsoft Connect(); 2018 event the following [NET Core 3 Preview 1 and Open Sourcing Windows Desktop Frameworks](https://blogs.msdn.microsoft.com/dotnet/2018/12/04/announcing-net-core-3-preview-1-and-open-sourcing-windows-desktop-frameworks/) This shows that Microsoft is really serious about its open source commitment, and that going towards dotnet core is the right thing to do for Greenshot!
+__Edit__: On the 4th of December, "coincidentally" only hours after my blog post was made available, Microsoft announced on the Microsoft Connect(); 2018 event the following: [NET Core 3 Preview 1 and Open Sourcing Windows Desktop Frameworks](https://blogs.msdn.microsoft.com/dotnet/2018/12/04/announcing-net-core-3-preview-1-and-open-sourcing-windows-desktop-frameworks/).
+This shows that Microsoft is really serious about its open source commitment, and that going towards dotnet core is the right thing to do for Greenshot!
 With this announcement the full stack of Greenshot on dotnet core, including the UI components, is build with open source technologies!

 Another interesting fact is that the .NET Framework is used by billions of applications, this makes it __very__ hard to maintain backwards compatibility while adding new features or fixes.
 With dotnet core, which doesn't have all the legacy applications, a different approach is possible.
 By releasing more often and not having the need to support years of backwards compatibility, it's finally possible to introduce new features and maybe sometimes even make breaking changes.
 One thing where this shows is that dotnet core has many performance enhancements, which will also be noticeable in Greenshot.